Kua Bay (Manini'owali Beach)

 Another major attraction is the marine wildlife that thrives in the bay.
 On calmer days, you can see turtles and dolphins not far from shore.
 Some turtles actually swim up to the shore.
 Dolphins are a less common sight, but they do make frequent appearances in the summer months.

 Access to Kua Bay is easy.
 From the main highway, take the 1.5 mile paved road that leads to a parking lot.
 The parking lot fills up quickly during weekends, so people also park along the final stretch of the road.
 At the end of the road is a convenient turnaround.

 Kua Bay Overview

-Swimming and snorkeling conditions good during calm days
+- Swimming and snorkeling possible during calm days